 The Spanish border town of St-Jean-Pied-de-Port can be an anticlimax to the much-travelled pilgrim, filled as it is with trinkets and souvenirs, but it does provide plenty of accommodation for cyclists as they contemplatie the ride on to Santiago de Compostela.

 John Higginson is the author of The Way of St James: A Cyclist's Guide.
 A keen cyclist in his youth, he took up cycling again after retiring from teaching.
 He is now a professional writer and lecturer.
 He is also the author of the Cicerone guides Cycling in the Loire: The Way of Saint Martin and The Danube Cycleway: Donaueschingen to Budapest.
-For the Way of St James guide, he and his wife Andrea spent two years researching the pilgrimage before embarking on their journey to Santiago de Compostela in 1997; they have spent much of their time riding alternative routes ever since.
-They live in France only a few kilometres from the pilgrim route and can often be found helping pilgrims in Cahors Cathedral during the spring and summer months.
+He lives in France only a few kilometres from the pilgrim route and can often be found helping pilgrims in Cahors Cathedral during the spring and summer months.